lynnfaraday/aresmush.com/tutorials/code/dispatcher.md

 A plugin specifies what dispatches it handles through pre-defined methods that the Dispatcher knows to call:  `get_cmd_handler`, `get_event_handler` and `get_web_request_handler`.
 Each of these methods may either return a handler class (like `TinkerCmd`) or nil if the plugin doesn't care about the dispatch.

+{% note %}
-{% include note.html content="Never ever call EventMachine methods directly - always go through the Dispatcher.
-If you don't have appropriate error checking and something goes wrong, you can crash the entire game." %}
+Never ever call EventMachine methods directly - always go through the Dispatcher.
+If you don't have appropriate error checking and something goes wrong, you can crash the entire game.
+{% endnote %}

 ## Spawns